maestro-server/webdocs/docs/developer/api/index.rst

 APIs
 ====================

-The communication between each service were made by `rest`, we uses `api docs` to describe each endpoint.
+The communication between each service was made by `rest`, and we use the `api docs` tool to create the api doc.

 Server API
 ----------